 And, I forgot to mention the best part.

 They happen to be absolutely free, which is really cool.

 Anyway, I made some notes for the N5 workbook and did some other handy work with it to help you get a better score on the test.
-I’ll be working my way through the workbooks as fast as I can.
-I hope to get them all out by early 2013.
-In the mean time, you can download the ‘raw’ files from the very well-hidden download page.
+You can download the ‘raw’ files from the very well-hidden download page.

 I should note one thing though.
 On the official website they say that these workbooks have almost the same number of questions as the real test.
 When I was looking through the N5 workbook, all the questions seemed to be there, but there might be some missing from a section.

 Without further ado, here is the whole package of goodies: